Academic Authors: Muskan Panjwani, Alina Yakunina

 15. Solve the problems and fill in the blanks.

-Nina read the first book for 100 days.
-She read the second book for 85 days less.
-How many days did Nina read the second book? + = (d.)
+Nina read the first book in 100 hours.
+It took her 85 hours less to read the second book.
+How many hours did Nina take to read the second book? + =

-Answer: Nina read the second book for days.
+Answer: Nina read the second book in hours.

 Peter has 650 stamps in his collection.
-Vasya has 120 stamps more.
-How many stamps does Vasya have in his collection?
+Sam has 120 less stamps than Peter.
+How many stamps does Sam have in his collection?

-How many more pages does the first book have than the second?
-500 p.
+How many more pages does the first book have than the second book?

-There are 115 fewer berries in the second basket than in the first.
+There are 115 fewer berries in the second basket than in the first basket.
 How many berries are in the second basket?

 Answer: There are berries in the second basket.

-During the tour, Sonia took 250 photos.
-And Garima took 115 photos fewer.
+During the visit to the museum, Sonia took 250 photos.
+Garima took 115 fewer photos than Sonia.
 How many photos did Garima take?

 Answer: